fehlfarbe/ESP32-Alarm-clock/README.md

 - Add wiring for ESP32 and I2S module and SD card
 - Add screenshots of config
-- Add internet radio on alarm with timeout
+- Add alarm timeout (for webstreams, radio etc.)

-- Add internet radio that turns off on alarm for a while
+### PCB

+- Change Pins for TM1637 display (don't use I2C pins)
+- Add RDA5807M to PCB layout
+- New PCB with KiCAD
+- Different microSD Adapter